furfurylic/commata/CommataPrimer.md

 Class templates `replace_if_skipped` and `replace_if_conversion_failed` are
 defined in the header `"commata/table_scanner.hpp"`.

-## Making your own text handler types
+## Making your own table handler types

 So far, the second arguments to `parse_csv` were the return value of `make_stored_table_builder` and rvalues of `table_scanner` objects.
 But you can define your own types whose objects can be passed to `parse_csv`.
-These types are called _text handler_ types.
+These types are called _table handler_ types.

 For example, if you want to make a vector of vectors of field values, the following codes will do: